Local marketing is all about connecting with the right customers in your area.

 What is Local Marketing?

 When you look for marketing advice, most of the guides you find will be focused on global marketing.
-This applies to businesses that have a bigger reach and can target a broader market.
-However, local marketing is very different.
-It needs to be far more specific and focused.
+This works well for businesses that have a bigger reach and can target a broader market.
+However, local marketing needs to be far more focused.
+It’s about creating a big impact in a small area, instead of trying to reach out as far as possible.

 Location-based marketing ensures your business reaches the right target customers.
-Yes, it would be amazing if your local bakery has millions of Instagram followers, but this doesn’t mean that any of these followers will actually become customers.
-Instead, local marketing focuses on the small local community that will be able to realistically end up in your business location.
+Yes, it would be amazing if your local bakery has millions of Instagram followers, but this doesn’t mean any of these followers will actually become customers.

 Why is Local Marketing so Important?